telerik/ajax-docs/controls/scheduler/data-binding/using-the-data-source-property.md

 		Imports Telerik.Web.UI
 		Imports System.Collections.Generic

-1. In the definition of the class for your Web page, add two class definitions, one to hold information aboutappointments, and another to hold information about the custom resource (rooms):<br />
+1. In the definition of the class for your Web page, add two class definitions, one to hold information about appointments, and another to hold information about the custom resource (rooms):<br />
 	**C#**

 		class AppointmentInfo